Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Experiments

-\paragraph{Experimental Setup} We evaluate EFN in the LIBERO simulator on the \texttt{libero\_goal} benchmark~\citep{Liberoneurips2023}.
-The visuomotor backbone is a pretrained OpenVLA policy executed in bfloat16 with Flash Attention~\citep{flashattn}.
-Visual inputs follow the Prismatic pretraining pipeline (center crop; resize to $256$).
-Each episode starts with a $10$-step settling period without control.
-UniVLA provides a sequence of $256$ visual tokens and $4$ latent action tokens per step over a window of length $12$.
-EFN receives the current tokens and those retrieved from the experience bank; the actor predicts a residual in latent space that is added to the base latent action and decoded by the \emph{frozen} action head.
-The detailed training protocol can be found in Appendix~\ref{pro}.
+We evaluate EFN on the \texttt{LIBERO} benchmark~\cite{liu2023libero} with three pretrained VLAs: OpenVLA~\cite{kim2024openvla}, UniVLA~\cite{bu2025univla}, and GO-1~\cite{bu2025agibot}.
+All models use the same visual preprocessing (center crop followed by resize to $256$).
+UniVLA exposes $256$ visual tokens and $4$ latent action tokens per step; EFN takes the current tokens and retrieved tokens, predicts a residual in latent space, and adds it to the base latent action, which is then decoded by the \emph{frozen} action head.
+Training details are provided in Appendix Section\ref{details}.

-\paragraph{Evaluation protocol.} At test time the policy is deterministic by applying $\tanh$ to the actor mean in token space.
-We report success rate and, conditional on success, the average number of steps (lower is better).
-For \texttt{libero\_goal} the horizon cap is $H{=}320$.
-The evaluation-time experience bank mirrors training and is queried via cosine nearest neighbors over pooled visual embeddings.
-After each successful rollout, we append the episode (images, token features, pooled keys) to the bank; among successes, shorter episodes are retained with higher priority to efficiency.
+\textbf{Evaluation protocol.} At test time, we make the policy deterministic by applying $\tanh$ to the actor mean.
+We report success rate and, conditional on success, the average number of steps (lower is better) with horizon $H{=}320$.
+The experience bank used at evaluation mirrors training and is queried via cosine nearest neighbors over pooled visual embeddings.
+After each successful rollout, we append the episode to the bank and prioritize shorter successful episodes; no gradient updates are performed during evaluation.

-\paragraph{Baselines and variants.} We compare OpenVLA and UniVLA backbones with and without EFN, and study the effect of bank capacity (\texttt{Volume} $\in\{100,300,500,1000\}$).
-Real-world tests are conducted on the AgiBot-G1 platform with the GO-1 policy~\citep{go1}.

-\paragraph{Results on LIBERO.} Tables (OpenVLA/UniVLA) show that adding EFN consistently improves average success while reducing steps, and larger banks yield further gains.
-Improvements are most pronounced on the \texttt{Long} split, indicating that recall-guided residuals help truncate redundant behavior.
-UniVLA starts strong and still benefits from EFN, suggesting complementary value between a strong backbone and experience-guided correction.
-Figure~\ref{fig:teaser} visualizes residual actions; qualitatively, EFN produces smaller, more purposeful adjustments as the bank grows.
-We show the performance of the predicted residual actions in Figure~\ref{fig:vis}. \paragraph{Real-world results.} On AgiBot-G1 (Figure~\ref{fig:g1}) across three manipulation tasks, EFN boosts success and shortens trajectories as bank size increases, with diminishing returns beyond a few hundred entries, as shown in Table~\ref{real}.
-This aligns with the simulator trend and indicates that EFN’s retrieval-and-correct mechanism transfers to physical systems without changing the frozen backbone.
-The detailed instructions of these tasks is in Appendix~\ref{pro}.